Introduction to Star Schema

 6. Tables with rapid aggregation for a certain period is called as Accumulating Snapshot tables.

-7. Dimensional tables provide detailed attribute data, records found in fact table.
+7. Dimensional tables provide detailed attribute data, records found in the fact table.
 The dimension table can have varied features.
 Dimensional tables are used mainly as Time and date Dimension table, Product and purchase order Dimensional table, Employee and account details Dimensional table, Geography and locations dimensional table.
 These tables are assigned with a single integer data type which is the duplicate primary key.

 8. The user can design his table according to requirements.
 For example, if he needs a sales dimensional table with product and customer key, date and time key, the revenue of income generated key.
-If the businessman frames a product dimensional table with key attributes such as color, date of the purchased item, promotion key and client key.
+Suppose the businessman frames a product dimensional table with key attributes such as color, date of the purchased item, promotion key and client key.

 - It is formed with simple logic and queries easy to extract the data from the transactional process.